bcc-code/bcc-media-adr/02-analytics/technical.md

 ## Identify

+*When*: On login
+In addition this call should be made when user starts the application and is already logged in, but has not sent an identify!
+This is so the existing users do not have to login again.
-*When*: On login + When you request a new refresh token from Auth0 *Reason*: Being able to connect anonymous events to a user
+*Reason*: Being able to connect events based on the anonymousId (1 per device) to the user that is logged in.

 ### API